schultzh/schultzh/pages/about.md

 intro_paragraph: |
   What do you want to be when you grow up?
 ---
-As a junior studying Computer Science and Political Science at Alleghney College, TRANSITION
+I was lucky enough to find my passion for technology in high school.
+The next steps seemed simple: get a computer science degree and find a job.
+But as a junior studying computer science and political science at Allegheny College, I realize now it is much more complicated than I once thought.

 why i like CS